Tracer and span mappings

 StackState requires the following name and version to be set:

-Tracer name:
+Tracer name: @opentelemetry/instrumentation-stackstate

-Version:
+Version: 1.0.0

-When the log level in StackState Agent is to DEBUG
+When the is to DEBUG

 , a message will be returned if a wrong tracer name has been used.
 The message will warn about an unknown instrumentation and state the tracer name that was passed to it.